-- SCI+TECH IN THE CITY, short talks in Melbourne co-presented by ASOR, weekly 8 June to 3 August (see Sci+Tech in the City)
+- SCI+TECH IN THE CITY -- series two of short talks in Melbourne co-presented by ASOR, weekly 9 November to 30 November (see Sci+Tech in the City)

 About the Australian Society for Operations Research